ocaml-gospel/gospel/docs/docs/getting-started/tools.md

 program proof refines the Gospel specifications before extracting it to OCaml.

-It interfaces the Why3 framework with the Gospel specifications to ensure that the former refines the latter and guarantees that OCaml programs extracted from proved WhyML comply with their Gospel specification.
+It interfaces the Why3 framework with the Gospel specifications to ensure that the former refines the latter and to guarantee that OCaml programs extracted from proved WhyML comply with their Gospel specification.

 For more information, please visit the project page [on